Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R7 250X 2GB, in theory, should be much faster than the GeForce 9800 GT 512MB in general. (explain)
+Memory BandwidthTheoretically, the Radeon R7 250X 2GB should perform a lot faster than the GeForce 9800 GT 512MB overall. (explain)

-Pixel RateThe Radeon R7 250X 2GB should be a lot (more or less 67%) faster with regards to anti-aliasing than the GeForce 9800 GT 512MB, and will be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R7 250X 2GB is much (approximately 67%) faster with regards to full screen anti-aliasing than the GeForce 9800 GT 512MB, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison